(a critical review of GCI’s booklet)

 4 HWA said he asked questions about baptism from the following: a Baptist minister in Portland, a Seventh-day Adventist minister, and a minister of the Friends Church (Quakers), Autobiography of Herbert W. Armstrong, p.
 315.

 5 For evidence of HWA’s copying from the Jehovah’s Witnesses and Mormons, read chapter three, pt.
 2 and chapter six of Mystery of the Ages (a critical review) by Kelly Marshall (search for the word “Watchtower”) and for his copying from Mormonism, see chapter two of the same review (search for the phrase “Latter Day Saints).
-[This MOA critique is available as PDF download.
-Also read: Herbert W. Armstrong’s Religious Roots.
+[PDF] Also read: Herbert W. Armstrong’s Religious Roots.

 6 Robert Gerringer 1975 Letter to Charles Hunting; Worldwide Church of God History by Kenneth Westby; and the very turbulent 1970 era talked about in What Really Occurred With Worldwide Church of God (GCI).

 7 Basil Wolverton (a comic artist and WCG elder) was behind the grotesque and horrifying pictures in 1975 in Prophecy and other WCG literature.
 He had a stroke in 1974 and died December 31, 1978.